Pennsylvania / Lycoming County

 What is the housing market like in Carsontown, PA?

-The housing market in Carsontown is stable, with a median home price of $224,000 and an average two-bedroom rent of $1,080.
-Homeownership is common, as 67.5% of residents own their homes, and the area has seen a steady appreciation rate of 4.2% over the past year.
-Low foreclosure and vacancy rates highlight a healthy local market for both buyers and renters.
+The local housing market is strong, with a median home price of $224,000 and an owner-occupied rate of nearly 68%.
+The market has seen a 4.2% appreciation over the past year, and rental vacancy rates remain moderate at 7.1%.
+Carsontown offers a mix of stability and opportunity for both buyers and renters.

 $224,000